Can I take xylitol or xylitol products along when travelling by air?

 For the real sticklers - know that xylitol is heat-stable and only caramelizes after being heated for several minutes to above 200°C (at a temperature of approximately.
 100°C no caramelization occurs).
 So to find out whether you have xylitol or table sugar (or perhaps a mix), all you need is a cooking thermometer and some patience.

-Do Streptococcus mutans (caries bacteria) get used to xylitol?
+Do Streptococcus mutans (cavity-causing bacteria) get used to xylitol?

 Why do my teeth appear smoother after using xylitol?